mrjshzk/GodotIK/README.md

   Parented by `GodotIK` in the SceneTree, these nodes position the bones, define the chain length, and rotate the affected bone according to their `transform_behavior` property.

 - **`GodotIKConstraint`**
   An abstract class that is parented by `GodotIKEffector`s.
-Three examples are provided as GDScript implementations: `PoleConstraint`, `StraightBoneConstraint`, `MaxRotationConstraint`.
+Four examples are provided as GDScript implementations: `PoleConstraint`, `StraightBoneConstraint`, `SmoothBoneConstraint`, `MaxRotationConstraint`.

 - **`GodotIKRoot`**
   An alternative root node, under which effectors and constraints can be placed.
 Links into `GodotIK` through a `Nodepath` refernce.